SpaceXpanse/Whitepaper/README.md

 # Manifesto
 ### To set the intentions

-**Long story short**: By using some cutting-edge technologies, we want to make a self-sustained virtual environment where everyone with interests in Space Exploration can communicate, develop and relax and which can be easily accessed from everywhere.
+**Long story short**: By using some cutting-edge technologies, we want to make a self-sustained virtual environment where everyone with interests in Space Xploration can communicate, develop and relax and which can be easily accessed from everywhere.

 ## SpaceXpanse /SpeX/ Environment: